 Take a boat trip past Lady Liberty, the most potent symbol of the USA.
 See the unmissable view of the NYC skyline from the water.
 Discover why 12 million people across the world left their homes to begin a new life in America

 There are a number of ways to see the Statue of Liberty up close – the cheapest – in fact it’s free – is from the deck of the Staten Island ferry which passes en route.
+Or for speed and convenience try the 50 minute Super Express Cruise which whizzes you out to Lady Liberty by water taxi.

 We chose to buy Statue Cruises tickets: this allows you to stop at Liberty Island on the outgoing leg then catch another boat on to Ellis Island and the Immigration Museum.
-We boarded the boat at Battery Park – we didn’t buy the tickets in advance and there wasn’t much of a queue at 11 am but we might have been lucky – it’s easy to book online and reserve a departure slot.
+We boarded the boat at Battery Park – we didn’t buy the tickets in advance and there wasn’t much of a queue at 11 am but we might have been lucky – it’s easy to book online here and reserve a departure slot.

 The very well-organised can book in advance (way in advance) for a ticket up to the Crown of Liberty; there is also an option to go into the pedestal but we were happy enough to hop off the boat at Liberty Island, walk around the base of the statue then move on to Ellis Island.